informalsystems/quint/examples/cosmos/ics20/README.md

 Also note that the outgoing IBC packet has been added to the chain state.

-Using the `sendPacket` action, the packet was only sent, but not yet relayed/received.
-We can convince ourselves by checking the bank state on chain `"B"`:
+By executing the `sendPacket` action, the packet was only sent, but not yet relayed/received.
+We can convince ourselves by checking that the bank state on chain `"B"` has not yet changed:

 ```json
 >>> chainStates.get("B").bank